golemfactory/golem-docs/src/pages/docs/degen/index.md

 type: noindex
 ---

-# Golem Network Manual for DeGen Hackhaton participants.
+# Golem Network manual for DeGen Hackathon participants.

 {% alert level="info" %}
 This section contains an extract from the Golem Network documentation for Degen Hackathon participants.
-The full version is available on the [Golem Docs portal](https://docs.golem.network/) and specifically JS related documentation can be found [here](https://docs.golem.network/docs/creators/javascript.)
+The full version is available on the [Golem Docs portal](https://docs.golem.network/) and specifically JS related documentation can be found [here](https://docs.golem.network/docs/creators/javascript).

 Should you encounter any problems, please reach out to us via our [Degen Discord channel](https://chat.golem.network/) or consult the Golem representative present on-site during the event.
 {% /alert %}

 ## Intro to Golem Network and JS API.

 **Golem Network** is a P2P network that consists of many nodes.
 Each node is a system with a `Yagna` service running on it.
 The nodes that offer their resources to others are called **providers**.
-The nodes that rents resources are called **requestors**.
+The nodes that rent resources are called **requestors**.

 **Yagna** is a service that enables the user to interact with the network.
-In practice, the user creates a **requestor script** utilizing one of the available Golem SDK's.
-The script is used to define what resources are needed, and what should be run on the provider's node and to orchestrate all activities.
+In practice, the user creates a **requestor script** utilizing one of the available Golem SDKs.
+The script is used to define what resources are needed and what should be run on the provider's node, and to orchestrate all activities.

 For the resources consumed on the Golem Network, you pay in **GLM**.
 GLM is an ERC-20 utility token.
 When you run Yagna for the first time on your computer, it will create a wallet for you.

-For developing yor code on the Golem Network you do not need to necessary acquire GLM tokens.
-You can use `testnet` network, that while offering providers of some limited performance allows you to pay in tGLM available for free.
+When developing your code on the Golem Network you do not necessarily need to acquire GLM tokens.
+You can use the `testnet` network, which while consisting of providers of some limited performance allows you to pay in tGLM available for free.
+Once your code is ready for production, you switch to `mainnet`, where you need true GLM.

 ## Getting started: